Indigenous Australian seasons

-Indigenous Australian seasons are differently classified than the traditional four-season calendar used by most western European peoples.
+Indigenous Australian seasons are classified differently from the traditional four-season calendar used by most western European peoples.
 Aboriginal Australians and Torres Strait Islander people have distinct ways of dividing the year up.
-Naming and understanding of seasons differed between groups of Aboriginal peoples, and depending on where in Australia the group lives.
+Naming and understanding of seasons differs among groups of Aboriginal peoples, and depends on where in Australia the group lives.

 The Australian Bureau of Meteorology and the CSIRO have both worked with various groups to produce information about a number of Aboriginal and Torres Strait Islander seasonal calendars.

 Background

 Aboriginal and Torres Strait Islander peoples observe the position of the stars in the sky and follow water, plant and animal cycles as ways of identifying seasonal phenomena.
 The seasonal calendars of different Aboriginal and Torres Strait Islander cultural groups demonstrate an understanding of the interdependence and interrelationships amongst living things.
 They use their calendars to predict seasonal changes and weather patterns to determine the availability of particular resources or the timing of journeys.

 The seasonal calendars vary according to geographic location, ecological context and cultural interpretation.
 Specific biotic events, often referred to as bio-indicators, can occur locally or over great distances, enabling accurate predictions of seasonal changes.
 For instance, the appearance of particular insect species may be an indication that the wet season is approaching, indicating that it is time to harvest yams.
 Observations of cyclical animal behavioural patterns are also important, for example when the D'harawal people of the Sydney basin area hear the mating cries of tiger quolls, the lillipilli fruit has started to ripen.
 Once the fruit starts falling, it is a sign for the people of this country to begin their annual journey to the coast, to seek out other seasonal resources.

 Seasonal calendars continue to be used by many groups today.
 The publication of First Nations' calendars has revealed the immense scientific knowledge held by the respective communities and has informed Western scientific understandings across a wide range of disciplines, for example, botany, zoology, ecology, meteorology and many more.